When we say we hope to “grow old gracefully”, we usually mean that aging is a privilege and not something to be fought.

 Book Your Appointment With Capitol Physical Therapy Today

-Our therapists at Capitol Physical therapy can play a key role in your treatment and recovery.
+Our physical therapists can also play a key role in your treatment and recovery.

 1331 H St NW #200,